Hi, there. Barry Zweibel, here. (I pronounce it “zwy-BELL.”)

 - IIMA – Managers Who Make A Difference Sharpening Your Management Skills, T V Rao

-Since 2007, the International Coach Federation has recognized Barry Zweibel as a Master Certified Coach (MCC) – the Gold Standard of coach credentialing – a distinction that fewer than 2% of all coaches, worldwide, have achieved:
+Since 2007, the International Coach Federation has recognized me as a Master Certified Coach (MCC) – the Gold Standard of coach credentialing – a distinction that fewer than 2% of all coaches, worldwide, have achieved.
+There’s also, all of this:

 - Master Certified Coach (MCC) – The International Coach Federation

-- Authorized Administrator and Certified Master Trainer, the Conflict Dynamics Profile (CDP) assessment – Center for Conflict Dynamics
+- CDP-Certified Practitioner and Certified Master Trainer – Center for Conflict Dynamics

 - Founding Member – Mentors Guild